zinoviy23/petri-nets-reduction-analyzer/README.md

 - server/cloud/docker version for computations on remote server

 ## Features
 You can add your reductions to calculation server

-checkkkk